theadamsabra/portfolio/content/post/VocalExtractor/index.md

 Notes during the training process:
 - Each Conv2D layer is batch normalized and has an activation layer of leaky rectified linear units with an $\alpha = 0.2$

 - The deconvolution process possesses the same kernel size and stride.
-However, the activation layer is a standard rectified linear units and the first 3 deconvolution layers are followed by a 50% dropout rate.
+However, the activation layer is a standard rectified linear units and the first 3 deconvolution layers are followed by a dropout layer with a 50% rate.
 Dropout, as the name implies, drops a certain percentage of neurons of the network.
 The percentage is determined before the training process.

 #### ReLU (Rectified Linear Unit):